Honório Hermeto Carneiro Leão, Marquis of Paraná: Second presidency of the Council of Ministers

 After years of frustration, Honório Hermeto (or Paraná as he became known) had largely recouped the prestige he had formerly possessed among his peers.
 He had liquidated his uncle's domestic slave trading business and used the proceeds to become a coffee plantation owner in 1836.
 The land he acquired was located in the hills between Rio de Janeiro and Minas Gerais.
 Although Paraná staunchly opposed the abolition of the transatlantic African slave trade, the importation of slaves was abolished in 1850 by the Eusébio de Queirós Law.
 The ban on slave imports seems to have had no impact over Paraná's private affairs; by 1852, he had become a very wealthy man.
 He also married his son Honório to a niece of Rodrigues Torres, thus establishing a link between his family and the province of Rio de Janeiro's planter aristocracy.

 Around 1853 (certainly by 1855), the old Party of Order had become widely known as the Conservative Party.
 On 6 September 1853, Pedro II called Paraná to the Imperial Palace in São Cristóvão and asked him to organize a new cabinet.
 After nearly ten years, the two men had made peace with one another.
-The Emperor wished to advance his own ambitious program: the conciliação (conciliation) and melhoramentos (material developments).
-Pedro II's reforms aimed to promote less political partisanhip, and forward infrastructure and economic development.
-Rather than ushering in a government led by the Conservative Party, the Emperor had appointed the leading Conservative "to lead a non-partisan reform administration to realize material developments".
+The emperor wished to advance his own ambitious program: the conciliação (conciliation) and melhoramentos (material developments).
+Pedro II's reforms aimed to promote less political partisanship, and forward infrastructure and economic development.
+Rather than ushering in a government led by the Conservative Party, the emperor had appointed the leading Conservative "to lead a non-partisan reform administration to realize material developments".

 Paraná appointed politicians who had few, or no, links to the saquaremas to fill the new cabinet's ministry portfolios.
-These men were either more loyal to the Emperor than to the party, too new to the Conservative Party to have formed close ties with the older saquarema establishment or former Liberals who had defected to the Conservatives following the Praieira revolt in the late 1840s.
+These men were either more loyal to the emperor than to the party, too new to the Conservative Party to have formed close ties with the older saquarema establishment or former Liberals who had defected to the Conservatives following the Praieira revolt in the late 1840s.
 Two former Liberals found seats in the cabinet, including Paranhos, for whom Paraná secured a seat in the Chamber of Deputies.
 Other nominations went to saquaremas whose personal fealty to Pedro II was paramount.
 Among these was Caxias, with whom Paraná had developed a working relationship and then a close friendship.
 The resulting "Conciliation cabinet" owed its chief loyalties to Pedro II and Paraná, rather than to the Conservative Party.
 The cabinet thus represented a break with the Reactionary views of the old Party of Order, albeit under a party banner which still included members of the old guard.